watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

     </td>
     <td>
       <ul>
-      <li >Because user scale is smaller, developers may not understand trends in their userbase.</li>
+      <li >Because the user scale is smaller, developers may not understand trends in their user base.</li>
       <li >Studios will need to source testers, such as friends and family, or members of a Discord community. </li>
       </ul>
     </td>